 Most of us have faced a time in our lives when we had to make these important decisions and we all remember the stress and sleepless nights that came with those days.
 Especially those who don't have a close community to ask for help.

 Our mission at United Way of Central Minnesota is to support our ALICE community by bringing together many local partners to collaborate and offer assistance.

-Throughout 2021, you will hear many new United Way of Central Minnesota initiatives that will support ALICE.
-Things like our Community Childcare Fund that is raising funds to help with things like expanding existing childcare facilities to create more openings, providing monthly childcare subsidies to take the burden off of working parents and providing assistance with training, expenses and equipment.
+Our Community Child Care Fund works to expand existing childcare facilities to create more openings, providing monthly childcare subsidies to take the burden off of working parents and providing assistance with training, expenses and equipment.